mcminis1/mcminis1.github.io/docs/_posts/2023-05-23-weekly-update.markdown

 Although it was introduced a couple of months ago, Microsoft Copilot 365 caught my attention recently.
 The product is an impressive assembly of prompts and use cases, seamlessly integrated into the Microsoft Office suite.
 As I'm not a Windows/Microsoft user, I'm not privy to its actual functionality or performance.
 Nevertheless, it's inspiring to see a myriad of ideas on enhancing productivity using LLMs, even if it's more aspirational than real at this point.

+## Updates

-## Update: Progress on Artificial General Intelligence
+# Progress on Artificial General Intelligence

 Last week, I dedicated my time to an experiment centered around Artificial General Intelligence (AGI).
 My ambition was to develop a planning AI, capable of extending its own capabilities and devising work strategies for other agents to execute.
 While a week wasn't sufficient to fully realize my vision, I did make significant headway in crafting a functional prototype.